owncast/owncast.github.io/docs/api/webhooks.md

 1. Visit `/admin/webhooks` on your owncast server.
 1. Click `Create Webhook`.
 1. Put in the full public URL to an endpoint that can receive this webhook.
+1. Keep or replace the pre-filled webhook secret.
+Owncast uses it to sign every delivery, and you'll use it to verify them.
+You can reveal or copy it later from the webhook list.
 1. Select the events you want to be notified of.
 1. Save this new webhook.